webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 8.3 V2 browser protocol — SFU-capable mode

-V2 uses a separate route namespace and numeric room table so that a V1 client cannot accidentally opt into SFU semantics.
+V2 uses a separate route namespace and its own room table, keyed by UUID rather than by an opaque string, so that a V1 client cannot accidentally opt into SFU semantics.

 #### HTTP